byhbt/ads-listing/README.md

 - Create a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 from bot account with `public_repo` scope, and set it as `DANGER_GITHUB_API_TOKEN` secret on Semaphore Environment Settings.

+### Other
+Ads listing based on following plugins or services:
+- Bootsnip